Ramstein spikes Aviano to win IMCOM-E Varsity Volleyball Tournament

-Ramstein won the 2022 Installation Management Command-Europe Varsity Volleyball Tournament March 25-27 at the Katterbach Fitness Center.
+ANSBACH, Germany (March 30, 2022) – Ramstein spiked Aviano in two sets, 25-20 and 25-17, to win the 2022 Installation Management Command-Europe Varsity Volleyball Tournament March 27 at the Katterbach Fitness Center.

+The tournament started March 25 and featured a mix of six teams from the Army and Air Force installations across Europe.

+While it is an Army-hosted tournament, Aaron Jones, IMCOM-E G9 program analyst and tournament organizer, explained, “We opened it up to all the bases in Europe that way we can get as many teams as possible and have a high level of competition.

 |Date Taken: